luisGithubPeru/backend-tech-challenge/README.md

     Items: VOUCHER, TSHIRT, VOUCHER, VOUCHER, MUG, TSHIRT, TSHIRT
     Total: 74.50€

+- A testing suite for the implementes functionalities

 **The code should:**
 - Build and execute in a Unix operating system.